haka-security/haka/doc/user/tutorial/dissector/smtp_protocol.rst

 SMTP protocol
 -------------
 SMTP stands for Simple Mail Transfer Protocol and was designed to deliver mail reliabily.
-It is command/reponses protocol that starts with a session initiation during which the server sends first a welcoming message together with a status code indicating if the transaction (220) has succeed or not (554).
+It is a command/reponses protocol that starts with a session initiation during which the server sends first a welcoming message together with a status code indicating if the transaction (220) has succeed or not (554).
 Then, the client identifies himself using the commands EHLO ot HELO and awaits for server